99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 managed service that uses GraphQL: makes it easy for apps to get exactly the data they need.
 You ask for a field
 and that is what gets returned.
 You can combine data from multiple data source types, NoSQL, SQL, HTTP, APIs...
-You can also use it to get real-time data with WebSocket or MQTT on WebSocket, so if u need a field real-time
+You can also use it to get real-time data with WebSocket or MQTT on WebSocket, so if you need a field real-time
 For mobile apps: can be used for local data access and data synchronization.
 To start uploading a GraphQL query
 Security: API_KEY, AWS_IAM, OPENID_CONNECT, AWS_COGNITO_POOLS, Https with CF in front.